mortendahl/mortendahl.github.io/_drafts/the-spdz-protocol-part2.md

 Practical experiments will show whether it best to stay in `Q` and use a few more rounds, or switch temporarily to `P` and pay for conversion and arbitrary precision arithmetic.
 Specifically, for low degree polynomials the former is likely better.

 ## Bit-decomposition

 ## Generalised triples

+**TODO** only send the masking of a value once; reuse masked version until the variable is updated

 When seeking to reduce communication, one may also wonder how much can be pushed to the preprocessing phase in the form of additional types of triples.